I just said before the break, Harry Reid would not be the focus of a felony investigation.

 Thank you very much.

-You have to be uh uh in like the upper fifth percent of your high school class, you have to be involved in extracurricular activities.
+You have to be in like the upper 5th percent of your high school class.

-And I've wondered the entire four years that uh the president has been in office, how in the world he ever got in there because according to his book, he was such a reprobate in um high school, and wondered if you had any thoughts on that.
+And I've wondered the entire four years that the president has been in office, how in the world he ever got in there, because according to his book, he was such a reprobate in high school.

-Uh how he got into Occidental?
+How he got into Occidental?

-Well, you would know better than I you went there.
+Well, you would know better than I. You went there.

 Yes, I did.

-Well, uh that that's what I don't understand.
+Well, that's what I don't understand.

 Let me ask you a question.